1) My story begins the year after the Flood,

 Lucifer thought that God could be decreased,

-If worship to God was not raised.
+If worship to God, we did not raise.

 117) Satan seeks to silence every voice